 - To ensure that the KCP Initiative Office is provided with written evidence of service completion from the postsecondary institution or employment at the conclusion of each academic term or year.

-The FY22 Future Faculty Fellowship program applications are now available.
+The 2023-24 Future Faculty Fellowship program applications are now available.
 In order to submit a FFF application, applicants must create a MILogin ID and “Request Access” to the KCP Future Faculty Fellowship Program under “Search Application”.
 Once access is granted, the application can be found under “My Opportunities” on the right-hand side of the page.
-The final deadline for the University of Michigan-Flint applications is February 28, 2022.
+Additional information about the KCP FFF program including forms and an introductory video can be found here.
+The final 2023-24 deadline for the University of Michigan – Flint applications is February 28, 2024.

 Contact Mary Deibis in the Office of Graduate Programs at [email protected] if you have additional questions.